Hamiltonian and Lagrangian BRST quantization in Riemann Manifold: Motion on a hypersurface: a review

 Using the transformation in general coordinate system discussed above, we will find the equations in modified form as: Equation of motion:

 constraints:

 Here potential is defined as

-The equations derived above implies that there is no motion along the direction normal to H.S. and the equation of motion is quite the same as Euler-Lagrange equation obtained from Lagrangian $L = \frac{1}{2} \cdot g^{ij}{\dot q}_i {\dot q}_j - v(q)$ which implies that classically the equation of motion in a curved space is similar to that of on HS.
+The equations derived above implies that there is no motion along the normal and the equation of motion is quite the same as Euler-Lagrange equation obtained from Lagrangian $L= \frac{1}{2}\cdot g_{ij}{\dot q}^i {\dot q}^j - V(q)$ which implies that classically the equation of motion in a curved space is similar to that of on HS.
 In the general coordinate system, the form of Hamiltonian derived from Lagrangian is written as: